canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 Deploy Resource Dispatcher
 --------------------------

-Next, let's deploy the resource dispatcher.
-The resource dispatcher is an optional component which will distribute Kubernetes objects related to MLflow credentials to all user namespaces in Kubeflow.
+Next, deploy the resource dispatcher.
+The resource dispatcher is an optional component which distributes Kubernetes objects related to MLflow credentials to all user namespaces in Kubeflow.
 This means that all your Kubeflow users can access the MLflow model registry from their namespaces.
 To deploy the dispatcher, run the following command:

 .. code-block:: bash

    juju deploy resource-dispatcher --channel 2.0/stable --trust

-This will deploy the latest stable version of the dispatcher.
-See `Resource Dispatcher on GitHub <https://github.com/canonical/resource-dispatcher>`_ for more info.
-Now we must relate the dispatcher to MLflow:
+This deploys the latest stable version of the dispatcher.
+See `Resource Dispatcher on GitHub <https://github.com/canonical/resource-dispatcher>`_ for more details.
+Now, relate the dispatcher to MLflow as follows:

 .. code-block:: bash

    juju integrate mlflow-server:secrets resource-dispatcher:secrets
    juju integrate mlflow-server:pod-defaults resource-dispatcher:pod-defaults

-Because we also want to deploy sorted MLflow models using KServe, in the next step we will create needed relations:
+To deploy sorted MLflow models using KServe, create the required relations as follows:

 .. code-block:: bash